Loss Functions in Machine Learning

 Example for a custom Loss Function

 The above discussed examples are the most common ones, however, we can define a Loss Function specific to our needs.
 We learned that the MSE penalizes outliers more than the MAE.
-If we want our Loss to penalize even stronger the outliers, we could for example define loss of degree $4$ as follows
+If we want our Loss to penalize even stronger the outliers, we could for example define loss of degree

 We can also define an assymentric Loss that penalizes more negative values than positive values